OpenPlantDev/DeprecatedPlantViewer/README.md

 8. Resolve list of projects in production. *in progress* - Zach
 9. Pick which drawing to view. *in progress* - Zach

-10. Move configuration.ts set-up into the electron viewer instead.
-11. Fix initial button page.
-12. Put button selection sin the menu.
-13. Fix the briefcase id error in production.
-14. Modify dependencies list, strip unused pieces, and keep only browser specific portions.
-15. Add configurable options to options bar, and have those be saved in a JSON.
-16. In the bottom properties display widget, add functionality to click on a category to display only that category, and click on it again to switch back to all categories.
-17. Display both the 3D and 2D views in the viewport.
-18. Only display and allow to pass in the projcet, iModel, and drawing names.
-19. Maybe move the menu button to the window menu or in the toolbar in the viewport.
-20. Look into token restoration after certain periods of time (i.e. does token expire after an hour even if using it?).
-21. Implement loading circle function upon switching views/iModels/projects (possibly does not need to be done...).
-22. Implement nicer loading functionality (possibly does no tneed to be done...).
-23. Fix the sign-in button (lacking access to currently fix this).

-24. Manually view all projects **Done** - Nick
-25. Display only relevant documents in tree, and create new component to replace tree view for plant document models. **Done** - Nick
-26. Automatically update on changes. **Done** - Nick
-27. Be able to change the views in the viewer. **Done** - Nick
-28. Be able to edit properties in the viewer. **Done** - Nick
-29. Add scrolling to property. **Done** - Nick
-30. Clean up code base. **Done ** - Nick
-31. Comment parts for explanations. **Done** - Nick
-32. Convert backend to be entirely electron/desktop based. **Done** - Nick
-33. Fix clashes with electron IPC and configuration of front-back communication. **Done** - Nick
-34. Determine the necessity of webpack in browser runtime environment. **Done** - Nick
-35. If we end up keeping webpack, reconfigure its options to be better suited (right now, it's causing some problems on the backend). **Done** - Nick
-36. Determine whether/how to implement ipcMain-ipcRenderer communication. **Done** - Nick
-37. Get viewport to successfully update. **Done** - Nick
-38. Determine whether or not to migrate configuration.ts to a JSON. **Done** - Nick
-39. Add unified selection capability back into the tree. **Done** - Nick
-40. Fix scrolling issue with properties tool. **Done** - Nick
+10. Fix the broken log-in in QA (right now, no log-in is required, but lacking access to currently fix this).
+11. Move configuration.ts set-up into the electron viewer instead.
+12. Fix initial button page.
+13. Put button selection sin the menu.
+14. Fix the briefcase id error in production.
+15. Modify dependencies list, strip unused pieces, and keep only browser specific portions.
+16. Add configurable options to options bar, and have those be saved in a JSON.
+17. In the bottom properties display widget, add functionality to click on a category to display only that category, and click on it again to switch back to all categories.
+18. Display both the 3D and 2D views in the viewport.
+19. Only display and allow to pass in the projcet, iModel, and drawing names.
+20. Maybe move the menu button to the window menu or in the toolbar in the viewport.
+21. Look into token restoration after certain periods of time (i.e. does token expire after an hour even if using it?).
+22. Implement loading circle function upon switching views/iModels/projects (possibly does not need to be done...).
+23. Implement nicer loading functionality (possibly does no tneed to be done...).
+24. Fix the sign-in button (lacking access to currently fix this).

+25. Manually view all projects **Done** - Nick
+26. Display only relevant documents in tree, and create new component to replace tree view for plant document models. **Done** - Nick
+27. Automatically update on changes. **Done** - Nick
+28. Be able to change the views in the viewer. **Done** - Nick
+29. Be able to edit properties in the viewer. **Done** - Nick
+30. Add scrolling to property. **Done** - Nick
+31. Clean up code base. **Done ** - Nick
+32. Comment parts for explanations. **Done** - Nick
+33. Convert backend to be entirely electron/desktop based. **Done** - Nick
+34. Fix clashes with electron IPC and configuration of front-back communication. **Done** - Nick
+35. Determine the necessity of webpack in browser runtime environment. **Done** - Nick
+36. If we end up keeping webpack, reconfigure its options to be better suited (right now, it's causing some problems on the backend). **Done** - Nick
+37. Determine whether/how to implement ipcMain-ipcRenderer communication. **Done** - Nick
+38. Get viewport to successfully update. **Done** - Nick
+39. Determine whether or not to migrate configuration.ts to a JSON. **Done** - Nick
+40. Add unified selection capability back into the tree. **Done** - Nick
+41. Fix scrolling issue with properties tool. **Done** - Nick

 ## Development Setup